UCLA Law School Acceptance Rate

 Gavel placed on top of a notebook.

-If applying for Regular Decision, you must take the Graduate Records Exam (GRE) or the Law School Admission Test (LSAT) no later than January 31, 2023.
+If applying for Regular Decision, you must take the Graduate Records Exam (GRE) or the Law School Admission Test (LSAT) no later than January 31, 2024.
 Be aware that applicants applying to the Early Decision, Distinguished Scholars, and Achievement Fellowship programs must meet various LSAT and GRE deadlines.

 2. Send in the following:

-• Finished the application.
+• Finished the application

-• Individual statement (use an electronic attachment).
+• Personal statement through an electronic attachment

 • Separate essay with a maximum length of two double-spaced typed pages and a minimum font size of 11 points.
 Discuss any topics about your potential for success in law school and the legal profession, as well as any skills, background, or hobbies that might allow you to contribute uniquely to UCLA Law or the legal field.

-• A recent resume
+• An updated resume

-• You must submit no more than two letters of recommendation via the LSAC Letter of Recommendation Service.
-Directly forwarded official transcripts to LSAC.
+• Directly forward official transcripts to LSAC.
 Transcripts should be sent to LSAC before the start of the autumn semester.
 However, as updated reports will be sent to the Law School Admissions Office, applicants must submit work finished after the first registration to LSAC.
+Before courses start in the fall semester, accepted applicants must request that their undergraduate institution send a final transcript showing the award of a baccalaureate degree directly to UCLA School of Law.

 • A $75 non-refundable application fee.
 Through LSAC, you can electronically submit your application and pay the price.
 Along with your certified letter of certification, you may also pay with a check, money order, or international money order made out to the Regents of the University of California.